Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

                        overwrite_x=overwrite_x, workers=workers, plan=plan)
 ```

-After converting the production functions, we also need to convert the tests!
+After converting the production functions, we also need to convert the tests.

 We have the `@array_api_compatible` decorator, which parametrizes `xp` with the
 available backends that we have for testing.